SahilSingh-kk/ai-voice-agent/README.md

 pinned: false
 ---

-Voxa is an AI-powered voice assistant built with `phi-2`, `whisper`, and `edge-tts`.
-It allows users to interact via voice in real time, making it suitable for customer support, lead generation, or assistant-like interfaces.
+Voxa is an AI-powered voice agent using Hugging Face’s `phi-2` LLM, `whisper` for STT, and `edge-tts` for TTS.
+Built to demonstrate voice interaction capabilities for customer support, productivity, and automation tasks.

-> Visit [Agyle Studio](https://agylestudio.com) for more projects.